vladtf/message-passing-azure/docs/Vladislav_Tiftilov-Phase4-DA.md

 <img src="assets/architecture_diagram.png" alt="Architecture Diagram" width="90%" style="border: 1px solid #ccc; padding: 10px; margin: 5px;"/>

-### What is new in this phase?
+### What’s New in This Phase?

-The architecture did not change significantly since the previous report.
-The only change is that the Python application was migrated to C# and that Service Bus was upgraded to Premium tier.
-These changes significantly improved the performance of the system.
+There were no major architectural changes from the previous phase.
+The key updates are:

+* Migration of the Python application to **C#**.
+* Upgrade of Azure Service Bus to the **Premium** tier.

+These modifications significantly improved system performance.

 ## Implementation Details